 How to get Into the Woods/get around

 There are buses to Unnaryd.
 Plan your trip at www.sj.se.
 Closest bus stop is Unnaryd Ödegärdet.
 From there it is only a 2 km walk through a lovely landscape before you enter the festival site.
 We are able to organize pickup from the bus stop to the woods, send an email to: email@example.com.
 The area of the festival stretches around three kilometers, a great distance for walking.
 But it can also be good to have a bicycle.
-We will not accept any cars driving around in the area.
+We will have a place for parking close to the site but will not accept any cars driving around in the area during the festival.

 Here are a list of our biggest challenges in making Into the Woods sustainable.
 If you have an idea of how we can meet our challenges don’t hesitate to contact us!